mitsuhiko/lucumr/2018/7/13/python.rst

 acquaintances.
 It gave me my work, supplied me with many invaluable experiences and it even made me meet my now wife.

-As most readers of this blog might know at this blog might know I have a ambivalent relationship with the language as of a few years ago.
+As most readers of this blog might know, I have a ambivalent relationship with the language as of a few years ago.
 I learned a lot through Python and one of the things I learned is also which mistakes one can make in language and interpreter design.
 Since I